 The straight from the Ostkurve to the Senna Chicane is still there.

-Was the reconstruction of Hockenheim necessary?
+Was the reconstruction necessary?

 Ironically, the circuit came in financial trouble because of the expensive reconstruction in 2002!
 One moment it looked even that Formula One would never return to Hockenheim because the costs where higher than the profits.